 Oh Brian Tracy.
 If a man knows about success, isn’t it him?
 Not a huge fan of all his selling strategies, which reminds me of guys wanting to sell cars in old ads, but still.
-His Psychology of Achievement series changed my way of viewing life, got me to fall in love with myself, which then got me to love others even more.
+His Psychology of Achievement series changed my perspective on life, got me to fall in love with myself, which then got me to love others even more.

-One of the most important keys to success for Brian is to “Give Without Expectations”.
-That is one of the principles I’m working on right now, as I truly believe it can make a huge difference in the way we communicate and share life experience.
+One of the most important keys to success for Brian is to “give without expectations”.
+That’s one of the principles I’m working on right now, as I truly believe it can make a huge difference in the way we communicate and share life experience.

 Giving without expectations to reach success

-In a society where equality is very valued, giving without expectations to become successful appears to be counterintuitive for most of us (well, it used to for myself that’s for sure).
+In a society where equality is very valued, giving without expectations to become successful appears to be counterintuitive for most of us (well, it used to for me for sure).
 How come could it end up being fair?
-What if I give and give and give but then don’t get anything back?
-That’s not fair right?
+What if I give and give and give but then don’t get anything back.
+Not fair right?

-Being a woman, I am especially careful about equality, as I stand behind all the women that defended our rights to bring us where we are now and want to set the bar for all the generations to come.
+Being a woman, I’m especially careful about equality, as I stand behind all the women who defended our rights to bring us where we’re now and want to set the bar for all the generations to come.
 How could I give without expecting anything back, without keeping records of anything, and not being used by someone else?
-Just like Rihanna, I’m very much concerned with «all of my kindness being taken for weakness».
+Just like Rihanna, I’m very much concerned with “all of my kindness being taken for weakness“.

 But then, what is there to do?
 One of the key learnings I made through my training at Lululemon was that happiness and satisfaction in life is not about what you have or what you do, it only depends on who you be.
-And the magic about that is that you even if you are confronted in your life with a situation where you don’t have any control on what you have or what you do, you get to still choose everyday who you want to be.
+And the magic about that is even if you’re confronted in your life with a situation where you don’t have any control on what you have or what you do, you still get to choose everyday who you want to be.

-Therefore, you only have one question to ask yourself: «How does giving make me feel?» As for myself, I feel even better when I’m giving than when I’m receiving.
+Therefore, you only have one question to ask yourself: “How does giving make me feel?”
+As for myself, I feel even better when I’m giving than when I’m receiving (def something I’m working on, learning to accept and enjoy receiving).
 I choose to give without expectations, because it’s not about what I’ll get at the end, but much more about who I get to be now when I act that way, and how good it makes me feel.

 Giving without expectations with your favorite person